Crown Prince, Princess Rajwa Expecting Baby This Summer

-Amman, April 10 (Petra)-- The Royal Hashemite Court is pleased to announce that Their Royal Highnesses Crown Prince Al Hussein bin Abdullah II and Princess Rajwa Al Hussein are expecting their first baby this summer.
+(MENAFN- Jordan Times) AMMAN - The Royal Hashemite Court is pleased to announce that Their Royal Highnesses Crown Prince Hussrin and Princess Rajwa Al Hussein are expecting their first baby this summer.

-The Royal Hashemite Court extends its sincere congratulations to Their Majesties King Abdullah II and Queen Rania Al Abdullah on this occasion, and wishes Their Royal Highnesses Crown Prince Al Hussein and Princess Rajwa good health and joy as they welcome their baby.
+The Royal Hashemite Court extends its sincere congratulations to Their Majesties King Abdullah and Queen Rania on this occasion, and wishes Their Royal Highnesses Crown Prince Hussein and Princess Rajwa good health and joy as they welcome their baby.

 Legal Disclaimer: